 Features

-- One-on-one support.
-TurboTax pairs you with a specialist to help with questions and even guide you by drawing on your screen.
+- One-on-one support: Specialists can guide you by drawing on your screen.

-- Double-checking your work.
-The TurboTax team checks your tax return before it’s filed to ensure accuracy and help prevent an audit.
+- Double-check: The team checks your tax return before it’s filed to ensure accuracy.

 Want a lower-cost solution for tax prep, but still want hands-on support?
 Try H&R Block.
 They offer a hybrid of online and in-person support.